IshaanAdarsh/Notes/DSA/Binary Search.md

 }
 ```
 ### lower_bound:
-- The lower bound is the smallest index, ind, where arr[ind] >= x.
-But if any such index is not found, the lower bound algorithm returns n i.e. size of the given array.
+- The lower bound is -> smallest index (ind) , where arr[ind] >= x.
+- But if any such index is not found, the lower bound algorithm returns n i.e. size of the given array.
 ```cpp
 int lowerBound(vector<int> arr, int n, int x) {
     int low = 0, high = n - 1;